TomCrypto/final-project/README.txt

     for Windows double-clicking will work, for Linux please cd into the folder before executing the program, e.g. as follows:

+        $ make deps    # if dependencies are not installed
         $ make
         $ cd bin && ./Project
         $ cd ..